Scott-gif/CyberSecurityP1/README.md

 Efficient: Because you don’t need to install any extra software, there’s more room for application resources on your server.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- _In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._

 Install Docker: Installs the core docker code to the remote server.
 Install Python3_pip: Pip is an installation module that allows for additional docker modules to be installed easier.